← Back to Blog

 What to Look for in Any Friendship App

-Before downloading anything new, consider: Does it match on things that actually matter (values, interests, personality) or just on location and photos?
+Before signing up for anything new, consider: Does it match on things that actually matter (values, interests, personality) or just on location and photos?
 Does it let you communicate at your own pace?
 Does it have design choices that reduce anxiety rather than amplify it?

 The apps that work for meaningful friendship share a common thread: they slow down the connection process and prioritize quality over quantity.
 Read our guide on making friends as an adult for strategies that work alongside whichever app you choose.